Skip to main content

 Subaru Crosstrek

-Subaru's popular Crosstrek comes standard with the automaker's lauded Symmetrical All-Wheel Drive system, traction control and a stability control system that uses the brakes to keep the car moving in the right direction when it detects a tire slipping.
+Subaru's popular Crosstrek — which is marketed as a small crossover but can just as easily be considered a hatchback that's been raised a bit higher off the ground — comes standard with the automaker's lauded Symmetrical All-Wheel Drive system, traction control, and a stability control system that uses the brakes to keep the car moving in the right direction when it detects a tire slipping.
 It also boasts at least 8.7 inches of ground clearance.
 Sport, Limited and Wilderness models get an added Deep Snow drive mode for extra capability.
 A 2.5-liter engine is standard on these three trim levels, and it offers an adequate 182 horsepower.
-The Subaru Crosstrek Sport starts at $30,540 (including destination), so if you're shopping for one of the best affordable cars for snow, the Subaru Crosstrek is the top pick.
+The Subaru Crosstrek Sport starts at $32,440 (including destination), so if you're shopping for one of the best affordable cars for snow, the Subaru Crosstrek is the top pick.

 Shop all Subaru Crosstreks for sale